Extended Depth-of-Field Lensless Imaging using an Optimized Radial Mask: Simulations

 \section{Simulations}

-The primary goal of a radial mask is to extend the DOF of a lensless imaging system.
+The primary goal of the radial coded mask is to extend the DOF of a lensless imaging system.
 So far, we have only searched for the best parameters for such a coded mask, without investigating its extended DOF properties.
 In this section, we determine the extended DOF of a radial mask through simulations.
-We also show that the reconstructed image from the lensless camera can be electronically refocused, after the image sensor measurement capture, by changing the scaling of the PSF of the coded mask.